For decades, artist Eduardo Kac has been laser-focused on sending hologram project into space - UPI.com

 "It's also conceivable that future civilizations that retrieve this work will have lasers."

-The hologram specifically shows the Portuguese word "Ágora" which means "now" when viewed.
+The hologram specifically shows the Portuguese word "Ágora" derived from the Ancient Greek word for "a gathering place" when viewed.
 He called the unique medium "perfect for this particular project."

 Kac, whose family originated in Poland, was born in Brazil and has lived in Paris and New York City.
 He chose the word because of its differing meaning depending on the placement of the accent.
-The word in Ancient Greek, without the accent, means "a gathering place."
+The word in Portuguese, without the accent, means "now."

 He said the word becomes a form of poetry because of this agrammatical accent mark, a "tiny little speck that articulates space and time in the work."